 When a man tells me he “communicates” far better with the lady in the office than he does with his wife, the danger signals are flashing.
-It’s eye-opening to hear how often an extramarital affair begins with casual conversation around the water cooler, while having coffee together, or in some other “innocent” arena.
+It’s eye-opening to hear how often an extramarital affair begins with casual conversation.
 Yet any time one person takes a discussion into new levels of intimacy beyond what he or she shares with a spouse, the weed sprouts and begins to bloom.

 Job influences are crucial simply because much of our week is spent with business associates.
 That prolonged and regular contact may easily lead to dangerously close associations.
-Unless we draw clear limits to our associations and resolve not to transgress those limits, we will naturally drift toward companionships that could harm ourselves and our marriage.
+Unless we draw clear limits to our associations, we will naturally drift toward companionships that could harm ourselves and our marriage.
 The businessman, like the preacher, should heed Paul’s advice: “Treat the younger women as sisters” (1 Timothy 5:2).
 No sounder approach is possible.

 Who says marriage has to be this way?